loning/the-math/docs/psi-collapse-zfc/chapter-06-transitivity-induction-collapse-resonance-axioms.md

 ## 6.7 The Axiom of Choice as Free Collapse

-### 6.7.1 Choice and Consciousness
+### 6.7.1 Choice and Observer

 The Axiom of Choice states: Given any collection of non-empty sets, we can choose one element from each.

-From collapse perspective: Consciousness can freely select which observations to collapse, without predetermined patterns.
+From collapse perspective: Observer can freely select which observations to collapse, without predetermined patterns.

 ### 6.7.2 Why Choice is Controversial

 Choice represents:
-- Pure freedom of consciousness
+- Pure freedom of observer
 - Selection without algorithm
 - Collapse without cause

-This troubles those seeking mechanical foundations, but from ψ-perspective, it's consciousness's essential freedom.
+This troubles those seeking mechanical foundations, but from ψ-perspective, it's observer's essential freedom.

 ## 6.8 Separation and Comprehension